Marvell Technology - Automotive Ethernet Business

 Ramtron International Corporation is a worldwide leader in the design, development, and delivery of unsurpassed semiconductor memory and integrated semiconductor solutions.
 They are a publicly traded company (Nasdaq:RMTR) with world headquarters located in Colorado Springs, Colorado.

-MediaQ specializes in the development of integrated semiconductors and software designed for mobile, wireless, and handheld devices.
-The company focuses on enhancing visual display quality, improving connectivity, and reducing power consumption in its products.
-MediaQ's offerings cater to various segments of the mobile market, including personal digital assistants (PDAs), internet appliances, web terminals, and smartphones, providing essential software applications that support these devices.
+MediaQ is a company that specializes in the development of integrated semiconductors and software tailored for mobile, wireless, and handheld devices.
+Its products enhance visual display capabilities, improve connectivity, and reduce power consumption across various applications.
+The company's offerings target key segments of the mobile market, including personal digital assistants, Internet appliances, web terminals, and smartphones.
+Through its innovative technology, MediaQ aims to provide efficient solutions that meet the growing demands of modern mobile applications.

 Tropian, Inc. develops and provides multimode radio frequency integrated circuits and solutions for wireless devices.
 The company offers Timestar radio frequency integrated circuit solutions for quad-band cellular handsets; Codestar radio transceivers; and Multistar transceivers.
 It serves wireless device manufacturers.
 Tropian, Inc. was formerly known as Premier R.F., Inc.